f-buisson/Solar-Flare/README.md

 👉 Special feature:
 An **optional secondary deflector mirror** can be added at the bottom of the device.
 - Without the mirror: the focal point is vertical, directly under the lens (maximum efficiency).
-- With the mirror: the beam is redirected horizontally, which effectively doubles the final focal length.
+- With the mirror: the beam is redirected horizontally, which effectively deviated the final focal.
 This makes it easier to light a cigarette or ignite material while holding the device sideways, **without risking damage to the lens or burning the structure** due to the short focal length (~3 cm).
 This mirror acts as an **ergonomic module**, optional but practical for portable use.

 ---